 Constance Garner, PhD, EdS, MSN, RNConstance Garner is the Policy Director in the Government Strategies Practice Group, and Executive Director for Advance CLASS, Inc at Foley Hoag, LLP.
 Her areas of expertise include health care, disability, long term care, and education.
 Before joining Foley Hoag, Connie was Policy Director, Disability and Special Populations, to the U.S. Senate Committee on Health, Education, Labor and Pensions Committee (HELP) for 17 years , where she has served Chairman Harkin, Senator Dodd, and the late Senator Kennedy.
 Connie also served in the U.S. Department of Education, as Director of the Federal Interagency Coordinating Council for Children with Disabilities and the Secretary of Education’s principal liaison on all interagency health care matters, including health care reform.
 Prior to her work with the Federal government, Garner provided clinical nurse specialist services in both urban and rural public health settings as well as inpatient hospital settings, and managed several large maternal-child health inpatient hospital units in both Philadelphia and the Washington-DC area

-Dana Alexander, RN, MSN, MBADana Alexander brings more than 20 years of healthcare system and CNO/CEO experience to GE Healthcare IT Solutions.
+Dana Alexander, RN, MSN, MBADana Alexander, RN, MSN, MBA, FAAN, FHIMSS is Vice President of Divurgent Technologies and FY16 Chairwoman of the HIMSS North America Board of Directors.
+Previously she served as VP of Integrated Care Delivery & CNO at Caradigm.
 Ms. Alexander is passionate about raising the voice and stature of nursing in the marketplace and industry groups, as nurses are primary stakeholders to achieving quality and patient safety goals.
-As Chief Nursing Officer, she guides nursing strategy across all GE Healthcare businesses to achieve the company's vision of Transforming Healthcare and creating High Performance Healthcare Organizations.
-Ms Alexander’s focus is to ensure that GE’s solutions and technologies effectively support nursing priorities and future patient care delivery.
-She leverages both professional nursing practice knowledge and health system operational experience to develop strategic planning initiatives and redesign business processes.
+Prior to this role, Ms. Alexander served as Chief Nursing Officer at GE Healthcare IT Solutions.
+Within this role she guided nursing strategy across all GE Healthcare businesses to achieve the company's vision of Transforming Healthcare and creating High Performance Healthcare Organizations.
 As an advocate for re-tooling U.S healthcare to achieve High Performance Healthcare, Ms Alexander is engaged with break-through initiatives to support new models of care across care settings to include engaging patients as partners in their care.
-Her top initiatives include 1) developing sound product strategies that reflect regulatory and industry standards, such as Joint Commission/CMS and Meaningful Use, and 2) increasing GE Healthcare’s participation in nursing and nursing informatics professional associations related to transforming care and how technology supports that transformation.
 She holds a master’s degree in business from the University of Colorado, a master’s degree in nursing in the Nurse Practitioner Program from the University of Texas, and bachelor’s of science in Nursing from Indiana University.
 She is an active member of the American Organization of Nurse Executives (AONE), Executive Committee Member for TIGER, HIMSS Nursing Committee, Corporate Advisory Board member for Sigma Theta Tau in addition to other healthcare affiliations.

-Diana PetrosyanDiana Petrosyan (Global Urban Women's Health Fellow) from Yerevan, Armenia, graduated from Yerevan State Medical University in 2006.
+Diana PetrosyanDiana Petrosyan serves as the Coordinator for Global Fund Projects Coordinating Team at Ministry of Health.
+Prior to this, she served as a Global Urban Women's Health Fellow.
+From Yerevan, Armenia, Diana graduated from Yerevan State Medical University in 2006.
 While completing her residency in psychiatry, Diana enrolled at the American University of Armenia (AUA), where she received her MPH this year with a thesis on postpartum depression.
 Now a psychiatrist at Yerevan’s neuropsychiatric hospital, Diana also works on tobacco control projects as a research associate at the Center for Health Services Research and Development at AUA.
 She has published a number of abstracts on such topics as ‘Large Intestinal Bacterial Flora in Girls in Yerevan’, and she has made several presentations on smoke-free environments.
 Diana is fluent in Armenian, Russian and English.

 mymedmanager™, a personal healthcare and medication organizer.
 This comprehensive, easy-to-use system helps the patient, pharmacist and physician become a healthcare team to review, and manage medications and other health issues as well as ensure that routine screenings and tests are done on time.